-Our purpose is simple, carry Matthew forward with us on our journey.
-A journey that will come to the aide and support of families that find themselves on a similar path.
+Our purpose is simple, carry Matthew forward with us on this journey.
+A journey that will come to the aid and support of families and community groups in need of life-saving AEDs, cardiac education and awareness, and the advancement of groundbreaking cardiac care research.

 Lovin' Every Day Foundation was created to inspire families with heart conditions by empowering them with the knowledge and resources needed to live an enriched today and brighter tomorrow.

 Our team is committed to living our values each and every day.
-Values that Matthew carried with him during his time here on earth.
+Values that Matthew embodied during his time here on earth.

-We seek to deliver access to AEDs, CPR and AED training, and the advancement of groundbreaking research and education to families in need.
+We seek to deliver access to AEDs, community CPR and AED certification training, and the advancement of groundbreaking research and education that benefit our communities and families in need.

-Your donation will support us directly in our efforts of providing AED grants, CPR & AED education, and leveraging strategic partnerships to advance research and education surrounding heart health.
+Your donation will directly support our efforts of providing community groups and families in need with life-saving AEDs, CPR & AED education & certification, and financial grants to strategic partnership organizations to advance groundbreaking research and education regarding cardiac health and care.

 Matthew’s death in September 2017 was sudden and unexpected.
-Our family learned later, that he likely died from sudden cardiac death associated with Long QT, a dangerous and sometimes deadly heart disorder.
+Our family learned later, that he likely died from sudden cardiac death associated with Long QT Syndrome, a dangerous and sometimes deadly heart disorder.

-Later we would learn that Matthew’s mom, Anne, and brother, Nate, also suffer from the same diagnosis.
-Our family has felt the full effects of the challenges of the heart.
-The fear of the unknown (and known) is difficult, but can be overcome by knowledge and empowering families to live a life of purpose.
+Later we would learn that other members in our family also suffer from the same condition.
+Our family understands the unique challenges associated with cardiac health.
+The fear of both the known and unknown is difficult, but can be overcome by knowledge and empowering families and communities to live a life of purpose.

-Matthew's days on this earth were too short, but his impact over 14 years was lasting.
-He was a loving son, brother, relative and friend to many.
-His endearing friendships remain a hallmark of his time here.
-He will forever be remembered for his caring personality and joyful walk through life, genuine in intention and purpose.
-And Oh his smile!
-Matthew embodied the motto, “lovin’ every day.”
-So too shall we.
+Matthew's days here were too short, but his 14 years left a forever impact on all those who knew him.
+He was a loving son, brother, grandson, and friend to many.
+His endearing kindness and infectious personality remain the hallmark of his time here.
+He will forever be remembered for his purposeful and joyful walk through life, genuine in both intention and purpose.
+Matthew embodied the spirit of lovin' every day!
+We're so proud to build on his legacy and carry him with us forever in our hearts!

 Sudden Arrhythmia Death Syndromes (SADS) are genetic heart conditions that can cause sudden death in young, apparently healthy, people.
 These conditions can be treated and deaths can be prevented.